ciastron/cloudyrion_venv_JMN/progress.md

 ## 16/05/2022
 GROUP
 - Team meeting to discuss the next steps and define the workflow with the steps *backlog - on going - done*
+   - Studying network diagram,
+   - Automation tool for the deployment (e.g., Terraform, GitOps).
+   - Start pentest the application.
+   - Run CloudMapper and Scoutsuite on the cluster (audit).

 @ciastron